thefzn/BinarySwitcher/README.md

 mySwitcher.getMap(true); // returns the binary string as a number: 00000000000000000000000000000011 (binary) = 3 (number)
 ```

 Aaaaaand that's about it.
-This is just a test to prove javascript can manipulate binary strings...
-Conclusion: it is posible, I never said it was useful.
+This is just a test to prove javascript can manipulate binary strings.
+Conclusion: it is posible...
+I never said it was useful.

+Cheers!